 Saturday, December 20, 2014

-Bir Hakeim—Where an African-Dominated Force Reversed the Tide of the North African War for the Allies in World War Two (Excerpt of "Flash of the Sun")
+Bir Hakeim—Where an African-Dominated Force Reversed the Tide of the North African War for the Allies in World War Two (Excerpt from "Flash of the Sun")

 He remembered the first day of fighting at Bir Hakeim as the proudest day of his life as a soldier because they fought in a manner and with a spirit that was beyond their expectations, forcing the enemy to retreat in earnest.
 The 1st Free French Division did not lose a single soldier that day, but they deprived the Axis forces of four dozen tanks and captured ninety-one prisoners.
 It turned out that even though Bir Hakeim held out, the Allied positions just north of it fared much worse as those defending it got wiped out, thereby leaving them at Bir Hakeim isolated and under siege.

 The difficult development forced the defenders of Bir Hakeim to ration food and water, fortify their ranks and develop a suicidal mentality.
-In fact, they barely covered their eyes to get some rest thereafter.
-All the same, the dire situation made them become closer to one another than ever before; it made them determined to stick it to the Germans and their Italian allies.
-To sustain their bodies alongside their high spirits, they treated the fresh supplies the 101st motorized company brought in on May 31, under the cloak of darkness as if they were divine nourishment or as if they were manner from heaven.
+They barely covered their eyes to get some rest thereafter.
+All the same, the dire situation made them closer to one another than ever before; it made them determined to stick it to the Germans and their Italian allies.
+To sustain their bodies alongside their high spirits, they treated the fresh supplies the 101st motorized company brought in on May 31, under the cloak of darkness, as if they were divine nourishment or as if they were manna from heaven.

 Later that day, as he manned his position with a sniper rifle aimed at the desert night, Marcel scrambled to his side and asked him if he wanted a smoke.
 He declined by shaking his head.